dreamportdev/Osdev-Notes/09_Loading_Elf/02_Loading_And_Running.md

 ```

-The code, as we can expect is pretty simple, and self-explanatory, it declares a `loop` function, and  mark it as global using the `extern` keyword..
+The code, as we can expect is pretty simple, and self-explanatory, it declares a `loop` function, and  mark it as global using the `extern` keyword.

 The above code now can be compiled with nasm: